haplesshero13/haplesshero13.github.io/README.md

 As a first year MS candidate in Data Engineering at Northeastern university, I currently work as a Research Assistant to Professor David Bau at the [National Deep Inference Fabric](https://ndif.us), studying language model interpretability.

+Before that, I spent over 12 years as a software engineer, with my longest tenure at Pivotal Labs (now VMWare).

 ## Research Interests

 tl;dr **What *can* AI do for us, and what are the *right things* to do with AI, and can we intersect those two things?**